cyrillef/forge.commandline.csharp/README.md

   1. Download (fork, or clone) this project.
   2. Request your consumer key/secret key from [https://developer.autodesk.com](https://developer.autodesk.com).
-  3. Set 2 environment variables FORGE_CLIENT_ID / FORGE_CLIENT_SECRET, or edit the forge-cb.js and forge-promise.js
+  3. Set 2 environment variables FORGE_CLIENT_ID / FORGE_CLIENT_SECRET, or edit the Program.cs
-     files and replace the placeholders by the consumer key/secret keys.
+     file and replace the placeholders by the consumer key/secret keys.
   4. *Note* for the 3 legged command: while registering your keys, make sure that the callback you define for your callback (or redirect_uri) is set in an environment variable named FORGE_CALLBACK.
      Default is : http://localhost:3006/oauth